Geographic Information Systems

 What is the employment outlook for the GIS industry?

 The growth of GIS applications in desktop computing is expanding exponentially, creating new and exciting developments.
 GIS technology represents a billion dollar industry worldwide, growing 25% per year and serving 50,000 to 100,000 users in more than 100 countries.
 At this time, job opportunities outnumber qualified graduates.
-There will continue to be a need for environmental engineers to deal with newer and tougher air and water regulations, as well as civil engineers to rebuild the nation's infrastructure.
+There will continue to be a need for GIS professionals to deal with newer and tougher air and water regulations, as well as civil engineers to rebuild the nation's infrastructure.
 Look at this site to see the type of jobs offered and qualifications desired by employers.

 A minimum of 50% of the total credits required must be earned at Ferris State University.